-Travelers should contact the Risk Management Department before leaving to obtain the ACE insurance information.
+Travelers should contact the Risk Management Department before leaving to obtain the Intl.
+SOS insurance information.

-The LMU Study Abroad Office manages our Overseas Risk Management data base, which is a tool to manage and track LMU travelers in the event of an overseas emergency.
-All LMU employees should contact the Study Abroad Office before they leave and provide their itinerary and emergency contact information.
+All travelers must input their itineraries in the Intl.
+SOS database called MyTrips, which is a tool to manage and track LMU travelers in the event of an overseas emergency.
+All LMU employees should enter their travel information into MyTrips via the Risk Management website before they leave and provide their itinerary and emergency contact information.